nleng/DNA-replication/README.md

 # DNA-replication
-This application combines a 1D Simulation of DNA replication with a 3D random loop model DNA model.
+This repository contains the source code for a 1D Simulation of DNA replication as well as a 3D chromatin simulation using a random loop DNA model.
 The simulations can be performed online at  http://replionline.cfs-me-research.net/.
 Original author: Dr. Daniel Löb.